poypoyan/cli-stuff/README.md

 # cli-stuff
-A collection of my ports of cli stuff in many languages
+A collection of my implementations of CLI stuff in different languages

+License: GPLv3